simply-nicky/pyrost/docs/tutorials/diatom.rst

 -----------------------
-Now we're ready to generate a :class:`pyrost.SpeckleTracking` object, which does the heavy lifting of calculating the pixel mapping between reference plane and detector plane, and generating the unabberated profile of the sample.
+Now we're ready to generate a :class:`pyrost.SpeckleTracking` object, which does the heavy lifting of calculating the pixel mapping between reference plane and detector plane, and generating the unabberated profile of the sample following the ptychographic speckle tracking algorithm [ST]_.

+For the speckle tracking update you've got two options to choose from:

+    * :func:`pyrost.SpeckleTracking.iter_update` : performs the iterative reference image
+      and pixel mapping updates with the constant kernel bandwidths for the reference image (`ls_ri`) and pixel mapping update (`ls_pm`).

+    * :func:`pyrost.SpeckleTracking.iter_update_gd` : does ditto, but updates the bandwidth
+    value for the reference image update at each iteration by the help of gradeint descent to attain the minimal mean-squared-error value.

-.. note:: You should pay outmost attention to choose the right length scales of reference
+.. note:: You should pay outmost attention to choose the right kernel bandwidth used for
-    image and pixel mapping (`ls_ri`, `ls_pm`).
-Essentually they stand for high frequency cut-off of the measured data, it helps to supress Poisson noise.
+    reference image and pixel mapping updates (`ls_ri`, `ls_pm`).
+Essentially they stand for the high frequency cut-off imposed during the update, it helps to supress Poisson noise.
     If the values are too high you'll lose useful information.
 If the values are too low in presence of high noise, you won't get accurate results.
+Moreover, you can change the pixel mapping post-update blurring (`blur`), which helps to prevent the noise amplification when you perform multiple number of iterations.
+As a rule of thumb, `blur` parameters is usually several times more than `ls_pm`, and many iterations with small step (`sw_ss`, `sw_fs`) are less prone to noise than a few iterations with large steps.

 .. note:: Apart from pixel mapping update you may try to perform sample shifts update if you've
     got low precision or credibilily of sample shifts measurements.
 You can do it with :func:`pyrost.SpeckleTracking.iter_update`